Charting the coming synergy between lattice QCD and high-energy phenomenology: The Sensitivity of HEP data to PDF Mellin Moments

-Thus, $S_{f,L2}(E)$ measures the $\chi^2$ change for experiment $E$ when the PDF parameters are displaced from their best-fit value so that $f(x,Q)$ at the chosen $x$ and $Q$ is increased by its Hessian PDF error.
+In accord with the discussion above, $S_{f,L2}(E)$ is equal to $\Delta \chi^2_E(\widehat a_f)$, the variation of $\chi^2_E$ when the PDF parameters are displaced by a unit vector $\widehat a_f\equiv \vec\nabla f/|\vec\nabla f|$ along the gradient of $f$.
+As before, the displacement $\widehat a_f$ from the best fit changes $f(x,Q)$ by its PDF error $\Delta f$.
+But the respective change $\Delta \chi^2_E(\widehat a_f)$ is not equal to the PDF error $\Delta \chi^2_E$ on $\chi^2_E$.
+By applying Eqs.~(\ref{eq:DXCorr}), one arrives at a different expression shown as the last equality on the second line of Eq.~(\ref{eq:L2}), i.e., a product of the PDF uncertainty $\Delta \chi^2_E$ estimated by Eq.~(\ref{eq:hess_unc}), and the correlation cosine between $f(x,Q)$ and $\chi^2_E$ given by Eq.~(\ref{eq:corr-def}).
+Thus, $S_{f,L_2}(E)$ measures the $\chi^2$ change for experiment $E$ when the PDF parameters are displaced from their best-fit value so that $f(x,Q)$ at the chosen $x$ and $Q$ is increased by its Hessian PDF error, which we take to correspond to the 68\% probability level (p.l.)~in this presentation.
 By computing $S_{f,L2}(E)$ for every fitted experiment $E$, we can easily compare the pulls of the individual experiments on $f(x,Q)$, solving essentially the same task as a Lagrange multiplier scan on $f(x,Q)$ \cite{Stump:2001gu}, but extracting most of the same information much faster, within the limits of the Hessian approximation.
 This approach can explore consistency of individual experiments along much the same lines as the Hessian data set diagonalization technique \cite{Pumplin:2009sc}, with the advantage that it performs this analysis along multiple directions in the Hessian PDF parameter space at once.
 We may call $S_{f,L2}(E)$ as {\it the $L_2$ (norm) sensitivity}, to distinguish it from the $L_1$ (norm) sensitivity $S_f$ that is constructed from the residuals themselves, rather than from their squares.

 Figure~\ref{fig:L2} illustrates the application of the $L_2$ sensitivity to the CTEQ-TEA experimental data sets that were selected for the upcoming CT18 global fit.
 We compute the $L_2$ sensitivity at the lattice scale $\mu = 2$ GeV for the isovector combination $u^+(x,\mu)\! -\! d^+(x,\mu)$.
 Due to the dependence of $S_{f,L_2}$ on $\cos{\varphi(f,\chi^2_E)}$, it concisely represents the competing pulls of the CTEQ-TEA data sets.
 The respective $\Delta \chi^2_E(\widehat a_f)$ can be either correlated ($S_{f,L_2} > 0$) or anti-correlated ($S_{f,L_2} < 0$) with $u^+(x)\! -\! d^+(x)$.
 Large experimental errors or weak correlations correspond to $S_{f,L_2}(E) \approx 0$ and imply vanishing pulls for a particular experiment on the PDF at a given $x$.